alflennik/use-flow/documentation/tutorial.md

 Do you see what I'm thinking?
 I converted the old `fetchDoggy` into a utility with a new name, `loadImageUrl`, and made it stateless.
 Now both `loadImageUrl` and `preloadImage` are labeled little bits of code that we can use in the new, more advanced `fetchDoggy` action.

-As for how to use these little bits of code, another change is the addition of `actions` next to `produceNewState`.
-Actions is an object that allows us to call one action from another action.
-Right now actions will contain three functions, `fetchDoggy`, `loadImageUrl` and `preloadImage`.
+As for how to use these little bits of code, another change is the addition of `actions` next to `produceNewState`. `actions` is an object that allows us to call one action from another action.
+Right now `actions` will contain three functions, `fetchDoggy`, `loadImageUrl` and `preloadImage`.

 But what to put in the `fetchDoggy` function?
 Probably we need to set the `doggyUrl` to the `nextDoggyUrl`, and we need to load the next image.